We value our long-term relationships with people who have our existing pipelines on their land.

 As part of the application process, there is a legal requirement to identify who owns or has an interest in the land.
 To make sure the information is as accurate as possible, the Fisher German team has engaged with potentially impacted landowners.

-We will continue to talk to landowners following this consultation, when we submit our application for development consent and, if we are successful, during the installation of the replacement pipeline.
+We will continue to talk to landowners following the close of this consultation, when we submit our application for development consent and, if we are successful, during the installation of the replacement pipeline.

 The project will require land rights over private land, both long term and short term.
 We will offer payments to landowners who host our pipeline or provide access during installation in recognition of this.
 These payments will be made under a temporary access agreement (where we only need to access land and will not be carrying out installation works) or an Easement agreement (considered further below) where we seek more formal rights to allow for the installation and operation of the pipeline.